 How Tall Should a Bird Feeder Be?

 Because different birds prefer to feed at different heights, it’s a good idea to have food at a variety of heights when it comes to feeders.
-That’s why the best bird feeders are feeder poles which come with prongs at different heights, like our Multi-Feeders.
-And you can move the hooks and place food at different heights as needs change.
+That’s why we wanted to bring you some of the best bird feeders, like our Multi-Feeders, with poles that come with prongs at different heights.
+Plus, you can move the hooks and place food at different heights as needs change.

 Most of all, bird feeder designs that have stations at different heights keeps your feeder from being dominated by a single species.